top of page

 (+) Health and Education cess @ 4% = Rs.
 2000

-Total tax liability= Rs.
+Total tax liability Rs.
 52,000

 Capital Gain on Sale of Agricultural Land

-A taxpayer who sells his agricultural land and uses the earnings to buy another agricultural land is eligible for capital gains relief under Section 54-B. The following requirements must be met in order to receive the benefit under Section 54B:
+A taxpayer who sells his agricultural land and uses the earnings to buy another agricultural land is eligible for capital gains relief under Section 54-B. The following requirements must be met to receive the benefit under Section 54B:

 • The person being assessed must be an individual or HUF.